 No longer startled, she smiled, looked to his left and pointed with her chin, “You have an audience.”
 The surgeon, confused, held his gloved hands up in true surgeon form and turned to see what she was talking about.

-I just knew my mantel was lost for good and fretted all night until the next morning when the vet called and told my mom how my mantle, curled up on the counter next to a box of tissues and watched the whole process.
+Back at home, I just knew my mantel was lost for good and fretted all night until the next morning when the vet called and told my mom how my mantle, curled up on the counter next to a box of tissues and watched the whole process.
 The dog came through fine BTW.
 My mantle even cooperated when the nurse pulled off her gloves and retrieved a small cage for him.

 I know most of you have great memories from both your two sets of grand parents.
 Well, One of my grandfathers made my grandmother nuts enough that she divorced him.
 We were all shocked, but she was not the type to ask for any unwanted opinions or advice.
 She simple did what was needed and shooed him out the door.